klanderfri/BloodSugarAnalyser/README.md

 ## How to download Clarity export files
 *Disclaimer!
 Dexcom Clarity is an external application I have no control nor any responsibility for.
 Ask them, not me, for help if you fail to download the export files.*
 1. Go to https://clarity.dexcom.eu/
-2. Select "Dexcom Clarity for home users".
+2. Select "Dexcom Clarity for Home Users".
 3. Log in.
 4. Click on "Reports" in the topmost menu.
 5. Click on "Export".